 Remember: Not everyone will have been placed in a position of ethical dilemma, so this question might be best kept for senior project manager interviews where your candidate is more likely to have been exposed to this kind of choice.

 Need to brush up on your ethics?
 Here are 7 ethics tips for project managers.

 8. What criteria are you using to find your next job?

 It will also tell you if they are actively job hunting or whether they saw your ad and couldn’t resist (either is fine — there is no right or wrong answer to this question).

-Bad response: “Salary, expense policy and the chance to travel abroad.”
+Bad response: “Salary, expense policy, and the chance to travel abroad.”

 9. How have you improved project management processes at your current firm?

-Good because: Not everyone has the chance to work on business critical, exciting projects that make for a great CV, but everyone has the chance to offer some suggestions for improvements (even if they aren’t taken up).
+Reason to ask: Not everyone has the chance to work on business-critical, exciting projects that make for a great CV, but everyone has the chance to offer some suggestions for improvements (even if they aren’t taken up).